 To calculate a student’s overall science grade, Dr. M weights his assignments as outlined below:

-Formative Assessments (0%, but visible in Veracross)
+Preparatory Assessments (0%, but yet visible in Veracross)

 MONDAY